Cavorter/cavort/content/posts/2008-01-04-podcast-episode-recomendation-radiolab-the-ring-and-i.md

 ---
 <div class='microid-mailto+http:sha1:c21abf66f4d142550785a458e74726b9d6215a7b'>

-I listened to <a href="http://www.wnyc.org/shows/radiolab/">Radio Lab</a>'s episode <a href="http://www.wnyc.org/shows/radiolab/episodes/2008/01/01">"The Ring and I"</a> over lunch today.
+I listened to [Radio Lab](http://www.wnyc.org/shows/radiolab/)'s episode ["The Ring and I"](http://www.wnyc.org/shows/radiolab/episodes/2008/01/01) over lunch today.
 It's all about Wagner's Ring Cycle and it was really in a lot of ways a completely eye opening listen.

 I really like classical/orchestral music but I have a really hard time listening to opera.
 Actually, I seem to just naturally be pre-disposed to like instrumental music much more than vocal music but while I quite like A Capella music in my personal scale of appreciation of vocal music, opera is somewhere near the bottom.
 Because of that there is actually quite a bit of really big important pieces of music that I've never heard because I can't quite seem to listen to it.